IBM-Cloud/docs/services/mobileaccess/custom-auth-android.md

 ## AuthenticationListener interface
 {: #custom-android-authlistener}

-The {{site.data.keyword.amashort}} Client SDK provides the `AuthenticationListener` interface so that you can implement a custom authentication flow.
+The {{site.data.keyword.amashort}} client SDK provides the `AuthenticationListener` interface so that you can implement a custom authentication flow.
 The `AuthenticationListener` interface exposes three methods that are called on different phases of the authentication process.

 ### onAuthenticationChallengeReceived method
 {: #custom-onAuth}